 I always hated okra.
 The name itself sounds too much like orc, ogre, or Orgoch, one of the witches of Morva from The Black Caldron series.
 It is a word with open ends and sharp middle, a grunt, more likely a growl.
 Nothing good can come from a word like that.
-“Best be home before dark or Okra will get you!”
+“Best be home before dark or the Okra may get you . . . “

 In my defense, my first introduction to okra was not a pleasant one.
 My grandfather, who could grow anything in his small, but fertile garden had asked me to “pick a mess” of okra for dinner and showed me where it grew.
 The slightly fuzzy pods looked innocuous enough, but as I began breaking the pods off their stalks with my lack of fine motor skills, some of them would break open and my hands began to itch.
 I’m not sure if it was from the tiny hairs on the outside of the pods or the mucinous liquid within, but by the time my colander was full, my hands were itchy and covered in a seedy slimy mess.

 Okra has internal chambers full of seeds which is fine for most people; unless you have a mild case of trypophobia (fear or disgust of a pattern of holes as in a wasp nest or sponge) which I did, or are a picky eater (morally opposed to most things green or with texture) which I was.
 Due to an unfortunate incident years earlier that involved my tricycle and an egg-laden cockroach, I also had a revulsion for anything resembling insect eggs and so the very sight of the broken pods was a bit nauseating.
 When I realized that this okra was going into a casserole that would be served with my grandmother’s fried chicken for dinner, I got a wee bit faint.
 Thankfully, my grandfather did not make me eat it and despite my mother’s protest, I was excused from the table after I ate some chicken, sliced tomatoes, and a deviled egg.